 - Build confidence by ensuring patients get the best care.

-- Expand capabilities of the spoke hospital to have more access to providers who have experience with a wide range of conditions.
+- Expand capabilities of the spoke hospital through access to providers with a wider range of experience.

 - Initiate care faster by not having to wait for specialists to arrive or patients to be transferred.